Arctic-Lights/Tundra/README.md

 ### Features:

-- We've got features, but how should we display it?
-(Well, technically there is no features since there's no code in this repo yet :/
+- <strike>We've got features, but how should we display it?
+(Well, technically there is no features since there's no code in this repo yet :/</strike>

+Tundra provides many extensions to the standard Java library, and introduces many higher-level classes to ease the work and extra code required to do the same operation using the slight lower-level interfaces that the standard Java library provides.
+Here are some of the things that Tundra has:

+- Many AWT (Abstract Window Toolkit) and Swing extensions.
+- User Notifications (Support for native notifications on OS X as well)
+- Support for Native operations (these are separate packages, and come with documentation)
+- IO utilities
+- File utilities
+- Basic utilities
+- High-level interfaces for local servers and sockets; high-level web interfaces

 ### Documentation: